detecc/detecctor/docs/authentication.md

 ## User authentication

-Before you can issue commands to Detecctor, you must prove you're the owner of the server or that you know the server owner.
+Before you can issue commands to Detecctor, you must you have access to the server resources by authenticating yourself with a token.

 The authentication process is simple:

-1. Issue `/auth` command to the Telegram Bot.
+1. Issue `/auth` command to the bot.
 2. The server will generate a unique token for the chat.
 3. The token will be put in the **logs/console/file** on the host.
 4. The user will have 5 minutes to claim the token.
 If not claimed, it will be deleted and the user must be